Interview

 You know, we have a lot of manufacturing companies who use Kentico because of the way that you can so easily set up a product catalog structure again, right out of the box.
 With WordPress, this is something you have to assemble and, in my view, it’s harder and more complex than Kentico.

-But that’s how it is with developers.
-The Kentico developer thinks their system is the best.
-The WordPress developer thinks WordPress is the best.
+But that’s how it is with developers, the Kentico developer thinks their system is the best and the WordPress developer thinks WordPress is the best.
 It’s just different ways to look at it.

 You mentioned the product catalog structure and manufacturing clients.
 We’ve done a lot of Kentico work for manufacturing clients.
 Is there a reason they like Kentico?

 Honestly, it’s the same things we have been talking about.
 The ease of use for content editing and the way that you can manage content in Kentico.
 It’s more intuitive than other systems.
-The Kentico learning curve is a lot shorter because of the way it’s built.
-And also, the subscription package is well-priced.
+The Kentico learning curve is a lot shorter because of the way it’s built, and the subscription package is well-priced.

 In your opinion, what type of organization should go with Kentico, or at least consider it assuming they have the budget?